AOSSIE-Org/Ell-ena/BACKEND.md

    This will display the function names, their status, and the deployment URL.

 #### 2. Test Functions Locally
-   To run a specific function locally for testing:
+   To run a specific function for testing:
 ```bash
    supabase functions serve <function-name>
    ```